If you get Social Security or Railroad Retirement Board (RRB)

-If your premium is late, you'll get a Second Bill reminding you to pay your premium.
-If you don’t pay the premium by the due date for the Second Bill, you'll get a Delinquent Bill.
-If you get a Delinquent Bill and you don’t pay your premium by the 25th of the month, you’ll lose your Medicare coverage.
+If your First Bill payment is late, you'll get a Second Bill.
+Your Second Bill will include both past amounts and next month's premium.
+If you don’t pay the total amount due by the 25th of the month, you'll get a Delinquent Bill.
+If you get a Delinquent Bill and you don’t pay your total amount due by the 25th of the month, you’ll lose your Medicare coverage.

-What do I do if I have questions about my bill or the status of my coverage?
+What if I have questions about my bill or the status of my coverage?

 if you have questions about your premium amount or status of your Medicare Part A and Part B coverage.